-In most cases you need permission to take up rehabilitative work or training.
+In most cases you need permission to take up rehabilitative work, voluntary work or training.
 This permission is sometimes called an exemption.
-Exemptions (for both work or training courses) are always granted for a specific period of time.
+Exemptions are always granted for a specific period of time.
 At the end of that period you must re-apply.

 In general, if you are getting a means-tested payment your income from work will be assessed in the means test.
 However some of your income from work is not assessed.

-Social assistance (means-tested) payments: Disability Allowance or Blind Pension are means-tested disability payments.
-If you wish to do rehabilitative employment you must get written approval from the Department of Social Protection (DSP) before starting any work.
+Social assistance (means-tested) payments: Disability Allowance and Blind Pension are means-tested disability payments.
+If you wish to do rehabilitative work, you must get written permission from the Department of Social Protection (DSP) before starting any work.
 For both payments you need to provide a letter from your doctor certifying that the proposed work is rehabilitative.
 You also need to provide confirmation of your earnings (a payslip, your contract of employment or a letter from your employer).
 You do not need to have been getting your payment for a minimum period of time before you can apply for permission to work.
 You may keep your Disability Allowance or Blind Pension if you get an exemption and your income is below a certain level.

 To qualify for a means-tested payment your income from various sources is examined to see whether it is under a certain level.
 Some earnings from rehabilitative work are not taken into account in the assessment of your means and do not affect your payment.
 For Disability Allowance and Blind Pension, earnings of up to €120 from rehabilitative work (either as an employee or as a self-employed person) are not taken into account at all in the assessment of means.
 (The means assessed are your gross earnings less PRSI, any pension contributions and any union dues.
 You cannot deduct income tax or income levies.)

 If you earn more than €120 per week from rehabilitative work, 50% of your earnings between €120 and €350 are not taken into account in the Disability Allowance or Blind Pension means test.